getfem/getfem/doc/sphinx/source/project/libdesc_interface.rst

 The main concepts manipulated by the interface are a limited number of objects (Fem, Mesh, MeshFem, Model ...), the associated methods and some functions defined on these objects.

-A special effort has been done to facilitate the addition of new objects, methods and functions to the interface without doing it separetaly for each partsupported script language (Python, Scilab, Matlab).
+A special effort has been done to facilitate the addition of new objects, methods and functions to the interface without doing it separately for each part supported script language (Python, Scilab, Matlab).

 All the information needed to build the interface for the different objects, methods and functions is contained in the files `interface/src/gf*.cc`.
 A python script (`bin/extract_doc`) produces all the necessary files from the information it takes there.
 In particular, it produces the python file getfem.py, the matlab m-files for the different functions and objects (including subdirectories) and it also produces the automatic documentations.